Staff / Operational

 Najeeba Ahmed (they/them) is an artist and a creative technologist based in so-called “Ottawa”.
 With a multi-disciplinary degree double majoring in Biology and Visual Arts from the University of Ottawa, they have a complementary range of experiences in laboratories, in education, NGOs, and studios across Canada and Asia.
 Najeeba’s artistic practice is currently centered around uncovering the tensions between technology, identity, consumerism and community through the lens of bio-art, generative art, XR, speculative design, and textile art.
 They are a natural tinkerer who is always curious about possibilities of design and craft technologies through experimentation and exploration.
 You may find their work through their pseudonym Ajeeb Sir.

-Patrick Kabeya, a black man in a purple shirt and glasses, stands with his arms crossed in front of background of green foliage.
+Patrick Kabeya, a black man with glasses, stands with his arms crossed in front of background of leafy foliage.

 Board Member